b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelson-social-media-fast.md

 > *In 2016, the [state legislature passed a bill](https://le.utah.gov/~2016/bills/static/HB0279.html) allowing civil lawsuits against perpetrators of sexual abuse “brought within 35 years of the victim’s 18th birthday, or within three years of the effective date of this [new law], whichever is longer.”*

-I mean, the laws allowed this accusation to remain valid, but the judge didn't like it so it got dismissed.
+I mean, the laws allowed this accusation to remain valid, but the judge didn't like it so the case got dismissed.

 ![[americanflag-usa.gif]]{: .center .size40}